November 20, 2022Review Recipe

 - Check out these craft ideas your kids will love creating with you.

-- Stuck inside during this cold winter?
-These 15 Handprint Crafts Boys Will Love will keep kids busy all day long.
+- These 15 Handprint Crafts Kids Will Love and will keep them busy

-- These 21 Dinosaur Party Craft Ideas for Boys are perfect for parties or just an afternoon craft session.
+- These 21 Dinosaur Party Craft Ideas are perfect for parties

 2. DIY Toy Animal Jars

 Add a toy animal to just about anything, and excitement will ensue.
-These DIY Toy animal jars are awesome and can double as décor and a party favor!
-You’ll need a Mason jar, glue, various miniature animals and spray paint.
+These DIY Toy animal jars are awesome and can double as décor and party favor!
+You’ll need a Mason jar, glue, various miniature animals, and spray paint.

 3. Glow in the Dark Glitter Jars